cosminsaracil/ycsb-benchmark/README.md

 Before executing each YCSB workload, the target database was reset and reloaded with the initial dataset.
 This step was necessary to avoid key collisions in insert-heavy workloads (D and E) and to ensure that all operations completed successfully, producing uncontaminated throughput and latency measurements

+`for workload in a b c d e f; do
+  DROP DB
+  LOAD
+  RUN workload
+done`

+- Consistent starting state for each workload
+- No data pollution from previous workloads
+- Accurate performance measurements without interference
+- No duplicate key errors (each workload gets clean data)

+YCSB never includes the load phase in workload metrics.
+The measured benchmark is only the run phase. </br>

 Note: The original ycsb CLI script (bin/ycsb) was written for Python 2 syntax.
 You must call ycsb.sh which is the Java launcher instead of the Python wrapper. ycsb.sh calls java -cp ... site.ycsb.CommandLine → fully Java-based